Nexfinity/CakeyBot-Wiki/en/feature/support-tickets.md

 **Auto Save Transcripts:** If enabled, it will automatically create transcripts for all closed tickets.
 A transcript channel will have to be configured/set for this to function. <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>

+**Initial Embed Message/Color:** Customize the message and embed color shown before a user opens a ticket (up to 2,000 characters).

+**Open Embed Message/Color:** Customize the message and embed color shown once the ticket channel has been created (up to 2,000 characters).

 # Usage/Creating Tickets

-Once you have enabled and configured support tickets via the web dashboard your users can start making tickets once you create an embed using the `/setup createticketembed` command.
+Once you have enabled and configured support tickets via the web dashboard your users can start making tickets once you create an embed using the `/setup createticketembed <type>` command, selecting the "Panel" type when prompted.
 Running this command will create a fancy embed with a button that users can click to automatically open up tickets.
 When users click the button it will prompt them to enter a reason for their ticket.

 You do _not_ need to make/set up a support category, Cakey Bot will automatically generate the correct channels and permissions if Cakey Bot has access to do so.